-Mr. Gordon serves as an executive officer of PAVmed, the Company's majority stockholder and a public company that files reports with the Securities and Exchange Commission.
+Mr. Gordon serves as an executive officer of PAVmed, the Company's parent and a public company that files reports with the Securities and Exchange Commission.
 On April 18, 2022, the Company entered into an employment agreement with Mr. Gordon, to serve as the Company's General Counsel and Secretary.

-The employment agreement provides for an initial term that expires on May 2, 2025.
-At the end of the initial term (and each renewal term), the employment agreement will automatically renew for additional one-year terms, unless either the Company or Mr. Gordon provides notice of non-renewal at least 60 days prior to the end of the then-current term.
+The employment agreement expires on May 2, 2025, and will automatically renew for additional one-year terms, unless either the Company or Mr. Gordon provides notice of non-renewal at least 60 days prior to the end of the then-current term.
 Under the employment agreement, Mr. Gordon earns an annual base salary of \$250,000.
 Additionally, Mr. Gordon's employment agreement provides for a discretionary annual performance bonus with a target of 50% of his then current annual base salary, based upon his performance and the Company's performance over the preceding year, as determined by the compensation committee.
-Mr. Gordon received no discretionary cash bonus from the Company for the years ended December 31, 2023 and December 31, 2022.
+Mr. Gordon received no discretionary cash bonus from the Company for the years ended December 31, 2024 and December 31, 2023.